This article has links to products and services we love, which we may make commission from.

 Culloden Battlefield is also close, where you can stand on the ground of the last Jacobite rebellion in 1746.

-In Inverness, you will find large supermarkets to purchase food, and gas/petrol before you hit the road.
+In Inverness, you will find supermarkets where you can purchase food, gas/petrol before you hit the road.

 The route starts going over the Kessock Bridge on the A9.